 When you are really sort of time, the magical Instant Pot will make your life easy.
 It is remarkably easy to make this Lamb Stew in the Instant Pot.

 You can either brown lamb in batches in the Instant Pot or do that in a pan and add it to the Instant Pot.
 Then add all the ingredients.
 Cook on high pressure for 10 minutes, followed by natural pressure release.

 How not to overcook lamb stew ever?

-The basic rule behind stews is to let it simmer for a long time at low heat.
+The basic rule behind stews is to let them simmer for a long time at low heat.
 The "low heat" part is the key here.
 We do not want to put it on medium/high for a long time.
 This makes the chunks lose all the moisture and dry up.
 The end result would be that the pieces would be chewy and grainy to eat.

 Lamb meat has got strands like any other meat.
-At the end of the cook, the pieces should fall part to reveal the strands but if you see strands getting separated, know that it has been overdone.
+At the end of the cook, the pieces should fall apart to reveal the strands but if you see strands getting separated, know that it has been overdone.

 How long to cook lamb for stew?

 For making stews with fall-apart tenderness of lamb chunks in it, I would recommend for 8 hours on Low or 4 hours on medium heat.